fleetdm/fleet/docs/01-Using-Fleet/FAQ.md

 ## Can Orbit run alongside osquery?

 Yes, Orbit can be run alongside osquery.
 The osquery instance that Orbit runs uses its own database directory that is stored within the Orbit directory.

+## What happens to osquery logs if my Fleet server or my logging destination is offline?

+If Fleet can't send logs to the destination, it will return an error to osquery.
+This causes osquery to retry sending the logs.
+The logs will then be stored in osquery's internal buffer until they are sent successfully, or they get expired if the `buffered_log_max` is exceeded.
+Check out the [Remote logging buffering section](https://osquery.readthedocs.io/en/latest/deployment/remote/#remote-logging-buffering) on the osquery docs for more on this behavior.